fortinetdev/terraform-provider-fortios/website/docs/index.html.markdown

 * `vdom` - (Optional) If the FortiGate unit is running in VDOM mode, you can use this argument to specify the name of the vdom to be set .

+* `update_if_exist` - Equivalent functionality of import the resource.
+If set to true, will check whether the resource exist, if so, will do the UPDATE operation rather CREATE.
+Default is false.
+This will apply to all the resources, and resource level configuration will overwrite provider level configuration.

 * `http_proxy` - (Optional) HTTP proxy address.
 Set this argument to `ENV` if you want to use environment settings.
 By setting this argument to `ENV`, the provider will get the environment variable `HTTPS_PROXY` or `HTTP_PROXY`.
 Default is empty, which means no HTTP proxy.